MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-adopt.md

     - Integrate source control.

-    - **Azure Update Manager**: [Update Manager](/azure/update-manager/overview) is a unified service that can help you manage and govern updates for virtual machines.
+  - **Azure Update Manager**: [Update Manager](/azure/update-manager/overview) is a unified service that you can use to manage and govern updates for virtual machines.
 You can monitor Windows and Linux update compliance across your workload.
 You can also use Update Manager to make real-time updates or schedule them within a defined maintenance window.
 Use Update Manager to:

     - Oversee compliance on your entire fleet of machines.